ibm-cloud-docs/vmwaresolutions/services/mcv_ordering-multi-zone.md

 Use resource groups to organize the resources in your account for access control and billing purposes.
 The default resource group in your account is selected by default.
 You can also select another resource group according to your needs.
 The resource group that you select cannot be changed after the instance is created.

-If **No resource group available** is displayed in this field, contact the account owner to be assigned an Editor or Administrator role on a resource group in the account because you currently do not have the permission to add the instance to any resource group in this account.
-For more information, see [IAM access](/docs/iam?topic=iam-userroles#platformroles).
+If **No resource group available** is displayed in this field, you currently do not have the permission to add the instance to any resource group in this account.
+Contact the account owner to be assigned an Editor or Administrator role on a resource group in the account.
+For more information, see [IAM access](/docs/account?topic=account-userroles).
+{:note}

 ## Location settings
 {: #mcv_ordering-location}

-Location settings are based on your selection of the {{site.data.keyword.cloud_notm}} multi-zone region (MZR), witness location, and management and resource location.
+Location settings are based on your selection of the {{site.data.keyword.cloud_notm}} multizone region, witness location, and management and resource location.

-### Multi-Zone Region
+### Multizone region
 {: #mcv_ordering-location-mzr}

-The multi-zone region is a group of three or more {{site.data.keyword.cloud_notm}} data centers within close proximity of each other, ensuring high availability and resiliency.
+The multizone region is a group of three or more {{site.data.keyword.cloud_notm}} data centers within close proximity of each other, ensuring high availability and resiliency.

-### Witness Location
+### Witness location
 {: #mcv_ordering-location-witness}

-From the multi-zone region, select the availability zone of the witness site.
+From the multizone region, select the availability zone of the witness site.
 The remaining management and vSAN stretched resource clusters are placed in the remaining availability zones.
 The witness site in a vSAN stretched cluster acts as the arbitrator to determine placement in the event of a loss of connectivity or failure of an availability zone.
 This witness is considered the third fault domain in the stretched cluster architecture.

-### Management and Resource Location
+### Management and resource location
 {: #mcv_ordering-location-mgmt-resource}

 The remaining availability zones are where the resource and management cluster components are placed.